lizageorge/learning-react/Notes/React - The Complete Guide.md

             />
         )
     ```
 - A recommended folder structure is to have folders for Components, Assests(images, etc.), and Containers in the src folder.
+Of course, add extra folders inside those for convenience.
     - The container component ([]App.js) only includes the state, the handler methods, and the render method
     - You can create a 'cockpit' component to hold the displaying for the header, the logic associated with that (incl. for styling) etc.